burgosLeo96/gen-ai-bootcamp/gen-ai-bootcamp/tasks/gen_ai_training/README.md

 - **Kernel Configuration**: The `SemanticKernelConfig` class configures the `Kernel` with necessary services and plugins.
 - **Chat Completion Service**: The `AzureChatCompletionService` class uses the `ChatCompletionService` from Semantic Kernel to generate chat responses.
 - **Invocation Context**: The `InvocationContext` is used to manage the context of AI service invocations.
+- **QDrant Service**: The `QDrantService` class handles operations related to the QDrant vector database.
+- **RAG Configuration**: The `RAGConfig` class sets up the Retrieval-Augmented Generation (RAG) data source and imports the source file.

 ## Getting Started